Emergence of Cooperation in the thermodynamic limit: 1D Ising model and game theory

 \section{1D Ising model and game theory}

-The 1D Ising model \cite{6} consists of spins that can be in either of the two states $+1$ ($\uparrow$) or $-1$ ($\downarrow$).
+There have been several works which have found it useful to explain the behavior in social dilemmas by looking at 1D models like the 1D Ising model, see Ref.~\cite{14} wherein the equivalence between the voter model and 1D Ising model has been brought out.
+Further, the 1D Sznajd model has been used as a template to explain spreading of opinion in a society, see Ref.~\cite{15}.
+These are just two examples which have used 1D Ising models to model social dilemmas, many others also do exist, see Ref.~\cite{14} for more examples.
+The most well known among such models is the 1D Ising model\cite{6} which consists of spins that can be in either of the two states $+1$ ($\uparrow$) or $-1$ ($\downarrow$).
 The spins are arranged in a line, and can only interact with their nearest neighbors.
-The Hamiltonian of such a system can be written as
+The Hamiltonian of such a system can be written as-

 where $J$ is the coupling between the spins, $h$ is the external magnetic field and $\sigma$'s denote the spin.
-The partition function corresponding to the Hamiltonian (Eq. (\ref{eq10})) is
+The partition function corresponding to the Hamiltonian~(\ref{eq10}) is